 Mike Myres indulges himself and his anglophilia beautifully as Powers (oh behave!) but its supporting characters Dr. Evil (also Myres) and Basil Exposition (Michael York) that steal the parody.

-Well over ten James Bond nods are worked into the, largely repetitive comedy, script, including Dr. Evil’s shark tank – modelled on Kananga’s in Live and Let Die, right through and Vanessa (Elizabeth Hurley) Kensington’s Honey Ryder bikini.
+Well over ten James Bond nods are worked into the – largely repetitive – script, from Dr. Evil’s shark tank, modelled on Kananga’s in Live and Let Die, right through to Vanessa (Elizabeth Hurley) Kensington’s Honey Ryder bikini.